Jacques Plante: Comeback to professional hockey

 At the beginning of the 1967–68 NHL season, Plante received a call from his ex-teammate Bert Olmstead seeking some help coaching the expansion Oakland Seals.
 Plante coached mainly by example, and after the three-week training camp, he returned home to Montreal.
 Plante also played an exhibition game with the Seals.
 Rumours swirled that Plante was planning a comeback.

-In June 1968, Plante was selected in an intraleague draft by the St. Louis Blues and signed for $35,000 for the 1968–69 season.
+On June 12, 1968, Plante was selected in an intraleague draft by the St. Louis Blues and signed for $35,000 for the 1968–69 season.
 In his first season with the Blues, Plante split the goaltending duties with Glenn Hall.
 He won the Vezina Trophy that season for the seventh time, surpassing Bill Durnan's record.
 While playing for the Blues in the 1969–70 playoffs against the Boston Bruins, a shot fired by Fred Stanfield and redirected by Phil Esposito hit Plante in the forehead, knocking him out and breaking his fibreglass mask.
 The first thing Plante said after he regained consciousness at the hospital was that the mask saved his life.
-That game proved to be his last for the Blues, and he was traded in the summer of 1970 to the Toronto Maple Leafs.
+That game proved to be his last for the Blues, and he was traded in the late spring of 1970 to the Toronto Maple Leafs on May 25, 1970 for cash.
 He led the NHL with the lowest goals against average (GAA) during his first season with the Maple Leafs.
 That season, he also tied a Leafs franchise record, winning 9 straight games.
 At season's end, he was named to the NHL's second All-Star team, his seventh such honour.
-Late in the 1972–73 season, Plante was traded to the Boston Bruins.
+Late in the 1972–73 season, Plante was traded to the Boston Bruins on March 3, 1973.
 While he had two shutouts in eight regular season games, Plante struggled in the playoffs, and after conceding 10 goals in two games, he was replaced as the starter.

-Plante accepted a $1 million, 10-year contract to become coach and general manager of the Quebec Nordiques of the World Hockey Association in 1973.
-He was highly dissatisfied with his and the team's performance and resigned at the end of the 1973–74 season.
-Coming out of retirement once more, Plante played 31 games for the Edmonton Oilers of the WHA in the 1974–75 season.
+Plante accepted a $1 million, 10-year contract to become coach and general manager of the Quebec Nordiques of the World Hockey Association on May 2, 1973.
+He was highly dissatisfied with his and the team's performance and resigned at the end of the 1973–74 season, on May 4, 1974.
+The Edmonton Oilers had previously drafted him in the W.H.A. professional player draft on May 17, 1973, and coming out of retirement once more on May 8, 1974, Plante played 31 games for the Edmonton Oilers of the WHA in the 1974–75 season.
 Plante retired during the Oilers' training camp in 1975–76 after receiving news that his youngest son had died.
+Jacques Plante officially retired as a professional ice hockey player on October 22, 1975.